ansible/ansible-documentation/docs/docsite/rst/community/steering/community_topics_workflow.rst

 The Committee person:

-* Depending on the topic's complexity, 1-2 weeks after the discussion was opened, formulates vote options based on the prior discussion and gives participants reasonable amount of time to propose changes to the options (no longer than a week).
+* Formulates vote options based on the prior discussion and gives participants up to one week to propose changes to the options.
+This step takes place one to two weeks after the discussion was opened, depending on the complexity of the topic.
 * Summarizes the options in a comment and also establishes a date when the vote begins and ends if there are no objections about the options.
 * In the vote date, starts the vote and establishes its end date, which is $CURRENT_DATE plus: